 Our Grantmaking

-The Vermont Women’s Fund, a component fund of the Vermont Community Foundation, was established in 1994 as an enduring resource for our state’s women and girls.
-The Fund remains the largest philanthropic resource dedicated exclusively to this mission.
-A council of people from around Vermont advises the Fund and participates in its grantmaking, fundraising, and leadership work.
+The Vermont Women's Fund, a component fund of the Vermont Community Foundation, was established in 1994 as an enduring resource for Vermont women and girls.
+The Fund remains the first philanthropic resource in the state dedicated exclusively to this mission.
+A council of women from around Vermont advises the Fund and participates in its grantmaking, fundraising, and leadership work.

 What We Fund